3 Best Landmarks in Lancaster, CA

 Specialty:

-Antelope Valley Indian Museum is a unique and eclectic folk art building that has objects created by the Native American cultures of the western Great Basin, California, and the Southwest.
+" Antelope Valley Indian Museum State Historic Park is a unique and eclectic folk art building that has objects created by the Native American cultures of the western Great Basin, California, and the Southwest.
 Homesteader/artist H. Arden Edwards initially built the museum in 1928.
 The museum is the State Regional Indian Museum of California, which represents Indian communities in the Great Basin.
 The museum contains the holdings of the founder, Howard Arden Edwards, along with the subsequent owner, Grace Oliver.
-The museum displays over 3,000 artifacts, including artifacts from the Great Basin, the California coast, and Antelope Valley.
+The museum displays over 3,000 artifacts, including items from the Great Basin, the California coast, and Antelope Valley.
 The park features historical grounds, a picnic area, and an outdoor ceremonial arena.
 Antelope Valley Indian Museum offers 1/2 mile self-guided nature trails and gift shops.

 Reviews | Play Video | Write a Review